|Atomic Mass||91.224 g.mol −1|

 Physical properties of Zirconium

-- The element is a gray-white, lustrous, strong transition metal that forms a variety of organometallic and inorganic compounds.
+- The element is a grey-white, lustrous, strong transition metal that forms a variety of organometallic and inorganic compounds.

 - It is highly resistant to corrosion and heat.
 The hardness of it is similar to that of copper and it is lighter than steel.